konrad-dot-exe/IGD_project1/DOCS/CHORD_LAB.md

     - **Resolution-aware 7th placement:** When the first chord has a 7th and the next chord is known, the 7th is placed in a position that allows downward step resolution (1-2 semitones) to a chord tone in the next chord
     - Accepts optional `nextChordEvent` parameter for one-step lookahead
     - Ensures the first chord's 7th can resolve correctly when voicing the second chord
+    - **First-chord tension enforcement:** Uses a priority-ordered multi-voice search (Soprano → Alto → Tenor) when enforcing required tensions (b9, 9, #11) to ensure reliable placement on the first chord
   - `VoiceLeadProgression()` - Progression voicing with voice-leading (common tones preserved, smooth movement)
   - `VoiceLeadProgressionWithMelody()` - Progression voicing with melody constraints (soprano locked to melody)
   - **Voice Order Convention:** Returns `VoicedChord.VoicesMidi` array in order [0=Bass, 1=Tenor, 2=Alto, 3=Soprano]